Suzuki Every Passenger Mini Trucks

 Transmission

-While Daihatsu offers two transmission options—automatic or manual—Suzuki provides three: automatic, manual, and a unique hybrid of the two called ‘5AGS’ (more on that later).
+While Daihatsu offers two transmission options—CVT or manual—Suzuki offers three: manual, CVT, and regular 4-speed automatic (on the PA-badged model only).
 Let’s start with the manual.

 Manual